Facts About Whales

 The heart of a blue whale is about the size of a VW Beetle car and weighs up to 1000 pounds – that’s about as much as 1,111 cans of baked beans!The aorta, a major blood vessel for the heart, is big enough for a human child to crawl through.

-Blue whales are pregnant for almost 2 years!
+Blue whales are pregnant for 10-12 months.
 The newborn calf is about 7.5 m long and weighs about 5.5 – 7.3 tonnes –nearly as much as 100 men!
 A baby blue whale drinks about 225 litres (about enough to fill a bath) of it’s mother’s fat-laden milk (it is 40-50% fat and about the consistency of cottage cheese) a day, gaining 3.7 kilograms an hour,until at age 8 months they are 15 m long and 22.5 tonnes!
 The mother and calf may stay together for a year or longer, until the calf is about 13 m long.
 Blue whales reach maturity at 10-15 years.

-Sperm whales are champion divers.
+Sperm whales are also champion divers.
 Adults can stay underwater for almost two hours and dive to depths of 2,000 metres, maybe more!

 They eat squid, which can live very deep in the ocean, so sperm whales have to dive down into the deepest parts of the sea to catch them.
 No one is quite sure how they make such deep dives.